kmwang123/cme211-notes/lecture-5.md

 >>>
 ```

-Which container is better for insertion and existence testing?
+Which container (list, set) is better for insertion and existence testing?
+In both cases, insertion is O(1).
+Set is faster for testing for existence.
+Good documentation on Python for time complexities of different operations.

 ## Documentation